AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <h2><a name='drawing'></a>Drawing the final shape</h2>

 The final shape will be drawn by looping through the set of points that make up the vertices of our polygon.
+Here's a condensed version of this loop with the calculations omitted:

 <pre><code>ctx.beginPath();
 len = points.length;

-p1 = points[len - 1];
+// initial point is the last point of the shape p1 = points[len - 1];
 for (i = 0; i < len; i++) {
     p2 = points[(i) % len];
     p3 = points[(i + 1) % len];

+    // Calculations go here

-    // Here go the calculations
+    // get the next set of points
     p1 = p2;
     p2 = p3;
 }
 ctx.closePath();
 ctx.stroke() // add an outline to the shape ctx.fill()   // add color to the shape